 While Uganda’s economy has been hit hard by this pandemic, our government’s strict directives have kept Uganda a safe travel destination.

-Let’s start planning 2021 together!
+Let’s start planning 2021 and 2022 together!
 Why not fill in the box below and we’ll send you some information about our volunteer programs in Uganda.

 Now go and wash your hands (and wear your mask properly)!